idptools/metapredict/README.md

 # metapredict: A machine learning-based tool for predicting protein disorder.

-### Last updated October 2024
+### Last updated November 2024

-## Current version: metapredict V2-FF (V2.6)
+## Current version: metapredict V3
-The current recommended and default version of metapredict is metapredict V2-FF (version 2.6).
-Small increments (2.6.x) may be made as bug fixes or feature enhancements.
+The current recommended and default version of metapredict is metapredict V3 (version 3.0).
+Small increments (3.0.x) may be made as bug fixes or feature enhancements.

-For context, V2-FF provides identical predictions to metapredict V2, but via `predict_disorder_batch()` provides 10-100x improvement in performance on CPUs and GPUs.

-To quantify this yourself, run:

-	import metapredict
-	metapredict.print_performance(batch=True)
-	metapredict.print_performance(batch=False)

-To compare the number of residues-per-second metapredict V2-FF predicts in batch mode vs. non-batch mode.
-For CPUs this is typically a 10-20x improvement.
-If GPUs are available this value can be substantially higher.
+For context, V3 provides major improvements to V2.
+Metapredict V3 uses a **new network to predict disorder** that in our benchmarks is the most accurate version of metapredict to date.
+In addition, *metapredict V3 is backwards compatible with V2* and can be used as a drop-in replacement for V2.
+Although the Python API has been improved to massively simplify how you can use metapredict, we have **for the time being** updated it such that all previously created functions *should still work*.
+If they do not, please raise an issue and we will fix the problem ASAP!

+### What are the major changes for V3?

+* Metapredict V3 uses a new (more accurate) network for disorder prediction.
+V1 and V2 are still available!

+* You can now do batch prediction on CPU, GPU (CUDA-enabled), or Mac GPU (MPS) using *any of the metapredict networks*: V1 (previously called ``legacy``), V2, and V3.
+We recommend using V3 but wanted to leave other networks available for those that need them.

+* When setting the version of metapredict to use, you can specify it by specifying ``version='V#'`` instead of ``legacy=True``.

+* Major update to the ``meta.predict_disorder()`` function.
+This function can now take in individual sequences, lists of sequences, and dictionaries of sequences.
+Further, you can also return the ``DisorderObject`` using this function by setting ``return_domains=True``.
+This means you do not need to use the ``meta.predict_disorder_batch`` function to predict disorder quickly for many sequences!

+* Major update to the ``meta.predict_pLDDT()`` function.
+You can now run pLDDT predictions in batch!
+In addition, we now have a *more accurate pLDDT prediction network* that is used by default.
+You can still use the previous network that is still available from [alphaPredict](https://github.com/ryanemenecker/alphaPredict) by setting ``version='V1'``.

+* We updated metapredict-uniprot to work with the new version of [getSequence](https://github.com/ryanemenecker/getSequence).
+This allows for getting different protein isoforms if specified.

 ## Installation
 Metapredict is a software package written in Python.
 It can be installed from [PyPI](https://pypi.org/project/metapredict/) (the Python Package Index) using the tool `pip`.
 We always recommend managing your Python environment with conda.
 If these ideas are foreign to you, we recommend reading up a bit on Python package management and [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) before continuing.